top of page

 A table with a microphone, headphones, a notebook, and a laptop with post-production editing software open

-AD may be scripted and pre-recorded or performed live.
+AD can be scripted and pre-recorded or performed live.
 For theater performances, live events narrated in real time, and in movie theaters, AD is often transmitted and heard through an earpiece receiver.
 It is added to broadcast TV, Blue-Ray/DVDs, and streaming services as a narration track, and may also be available through mobile apps.
-In exhibitions, installments, museums, and parks, AD can be narrated live by a docent or can be part of a pre-recorded audio tour.
+In exhibitions, installments, museums, and parks, AD can be narrated live by a docent or can be part of a pre-recorded audio / virtual tour.

 bottom of page